iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

 Welcome to my website.
 I am the Lead, Systemic Resilience.
 I design and deliver research projects for the Investment Leaders Group (ILG) workstreams within **CISL’s Centre for Sustainable Finance** at the **University of Cambridge**.
 My research broadly focuses on different aspects of climate and environmental (risks) analytics for resilient finance.

 My current research portfolio includes:\
-**(a)** assessing climate risks on investment portfolios and developing a systemic resilience investment framework that is resilient to complex climate shocks.\
+**(a)** assessing the complex interconnections and cascading nature of climate and environmental risks and advancing practical solutions to manage shocks in the financial ecosystem.\
 **(b)** measuring sustainable investment impacts (environmental and social) and driving disclosure to inform and influence investors, standard setters and financial supervisors to accelerate the net-zero transition.\
 **(c)** understanding sustainable development implications of cross-cutting social issues in climate-, nature- and transition-related finance mechanisms.